 Keller voters on Nov.
-6, 2018 will decide whether the city should take on up to $8 million in debt — without an associated tax rate increase — to build a new Senior Activities Center.
+6, 2018 approved plans to issue up to $8 million in debt — without an associated tax rate increase — to build a new Senior Activities Center.

-The new building is envisioned as a 23,000-square-foot multi-purpose facility serving residents 55 and older that would house space for classrooms, crafts and hobbies, events, games and billiards, senior-focused fitness activities and more.
-Combined with $1.6 million that would be paid in cash from the General Fund, the total project cost is an estimated $9.6 million.
+The new building is envisioned as a 23,000-square-foot multi-purpose facility serving residents 55 and older that will house space for classrooms, crafts and hobbies, events, games and billiards, senior-focused fitness activities and more.
+Combined with $1.6 million that will be paid in cash from the General Fund, the total project cost is an estimated $9.6 million.

-If approved, the new building as well as additional parking would be constructed at Johnson Road Park to the west and north of the existing playground, replacing the 4,236-square-foot Senior Activities Center built on the east end of the Johnson Road property in 1990.
+The new building as well as additional parking will be constructed at Johnson Road Park to the west and north of the existing playground, replacing the 4,236-square-foot Senior Activities Center built on the east end of the Johnson Road property in 1990.

 See below for election details, the history of this project and a collection of Frequently Asked Questions.

 Early voting for the Nov.
 6 election runs Oct.
 22-Nov.
 2, 2018.
 Full details about voter registration, polling times and locations, sample ballots and more can be found on the Tarrant County Elections website.